Jamalpur, West Bengal Assembly constituency

 Jamalpur Assembly constituency is an assembly constituency in Purba Bardhaman district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 262 Jamalpur (SC) assembly constituency covers Jamalpur community development block and Mugura gram panchayat of Raina I community development block.

-Jamalpur assembly segment was earlier part of Burdwan (Lok Sabha constituency).
-As per orders of Delimitation Commission it is part of No. 38 Bardhaman Purba (Lok Sabha constituency).
+As per orders of Delimitation Commission it is part of No. 38 Bardhaman Purba Lok Sabha constituency.
+Jamalpur assembly segment was earlier part of Burdwan Lok Sabha constituency.